Hassannewcode/Gemini-Toolkit-AI-Chat-Template/README.md

 # Made With Google AI Studio App

 * Check out https://ai-chatbot-template-gemini-toolkit.vercel.app/
-- For a full look at the tempalte!
+ For a full look at the template!